Benjamin Arnold and Arnold Dining Center

 A team of scholars, consisting of both OSU faculty and an external scholar, is assessing available primary sources and secondary sources regarding the lives and legacies of Benjamin Arnold, Joseph Avery, Thomas Hart Benton and A.T.
 "Slats" Gill.

-The full historical report on Benjamin Arnold and Arnold Dining Center is available here.
+The full historical report on Benjamin Arnold and Arnold Dining Center.

 Whether or not renaming is recommended, the historical information gathered will be used to create ongoing community education and engagement opportunities as recommended by the Building and Place Name Evaluation Workgroup and Architectural Naming Committee.